haskellfoundation/tech-proposals/proposals/accepted/047-standard-library-reform.rst

 #.
 No clear portability guarantees with new supported platforms like the web browser and Web Assembly System Interface (WASI).

 #.
-Breaking changes (when we do want them) have to be coupled with GHC versions and rather than staggered, which is painful.
+Breaking changes (when we do want them) have to be coupled with GHC versions rather than staggered, which is painful.

 #.
 Popular and uncontroversial machinery like ``Text`` is not available from the standard library.

-By reshuffling our interfaces and implementations a like, we should be able to solve all these problems.
+By reshuffling our interfaces and implementations alike, we should be able to solve all these problems.

 .. _`CLC Issue #015`: https://github.com/haskell/core-libraries-committee/issues/105